 On one level, the Apple story is a common one on Wall Street: What goes up also goes down.
 As Apple's stock price soared in recent years, some pointed out that the company's sales could not keep growing - and its share price could not keep rising - at that rapid pace forever.

 In hindsight, Apple's surge above $700 strikes some as irrational - as does its precipitous plunge back below $400.

 "Overexuberance on the upside leads to herd behavior and panic during the correction," said Avanidhar Subrahmanyam, a professor of behavioral finance at UCLA.
 "People just panic and the stress hormone kicks in."

-Aswath Damodaran, professor of finance at New York University, said the enthusiasm surrounding Apple last year prompted him to sell his own holdings in the company when the stock was
+Aswath Damodaran, professor of finance at New York University, said the enthusiasm surrounding Apple last year prompted him to sell his own holdings in the company when the stock was around $610.

 "I was terrified by the kinds of investors coming into Apple's stock," said Damodaran.
 "Not only were they coming in with unrealistic expectations, they were at war with each other."

 Recently, Damodaran began buying shares again, convinced that the fears had gone too far.

 "Right now, Apple is being priced as though it has no future growth," he said.